-The information and analysis in this section is based primarily on the following report, which is provided as Appendix F of this Draft EIR:
+The information and analysis in this section is based primarily on the following report, as supplemented, which is provided as Appendix I of this Revised Draft EIR:

 • Black Eagle Consulting, Inc. 2011.
 Preliminary Geotechnical Investigation, M-1 Replacement Power Plant on the Magma Lease, Central Site, Mono County, California.
 Prepared for Ormat, Inc. (March 2011).